KostadinHdz/Kostadin-Hadzhidinev/README.md

 # Skillset

 **Software**
-- Photoshop
+- Adobe Photoshop
-- ENB postprocessor
-- Unity Engine(beginner)
+- Unity Engine
-- Java(beginner)
 - Maya
-- 3ds Max
+- ZBrush
 - Substance Painter
+- Substance Designer
+- Ableton
+- Adobe Premiere Pro
+- Adobe After Effects

 **Hand drawing**
 - I can create very realistic drawings using pencils.
 Character concepts is mainly what I do but I can also draw environment and other stuff.